-- (a) If there is any undue delay in getting the ball back when it is out of play. - (b) If a player wilfully wastes time. - (c) If a player goes over an opponent's mark and does not go back immediately when ordered to do so. - (d) When the ball is brought back pursuant to a notification by the boundary umpire to the field umpire under Law 20. - (e) When more than one opponent stands on the mark of a player. - (f) When a player who has been given a free kick plays or kicks the ball without going back to the spot where the free kick was given. - (g) When the play is delayed under Laws 3 (d), 16, 19 or 20. - (h) In any other case not hereinbefore provided for, where a player breaks a Law and thereby delays the play.
+- (a) If there is any undue delay in getting the ball back when it is out of play. - (b) If a player wilfully wastes time. - (c) If a player goes over an opponent's mark and does not go back immediately when ordered to do so. - (d) When the ball is taken back pursuant to a notification by the boundary umpire to the field umpire under Law 21. - (e) When more than one opponent stands on the mark of a player. - (f) When a player who has been given a free kick plays or kicks the ball without going back to the spot where the free kick was given. - (g) In all other cases when play is unduly delayed.

-27. TIME ON-HOW INDICATED.
+27. TIME ON - HOW INDICATED